 3.6 If it is not possible to complete an Application process successfully, a CitizenCard will not be issued.
 In this circumstance a refund of the cost of the Application Process and Validation Service will not be given.

 3.7 If Your Application is successful we will issue a Card.
-By accepting the Card you agree to be bound by the Terms and Conditions at www.citizencard.com as amended from time to time.
-This is in addition to Your acceptance of Terms and Conditions on Application.
+By accepting the Card you agree to be bound by the Cardholder Terms and Conditions at www.citizencard.com as amended from time to time.
+This is in addition to Your acceptance of the Applicant Terms and Conditions.

 CitizenCard, 36 Bromells Road, London SW4 0BG